Abbeydauda20/register_application/README.md

      Deploy the application on the git manifest repo on ArgoCD by clicking on the NewApp link on ArgoCD Dashboard To Automate the Deployment go to the Jenkins and Create a CD job and pass all the necessary manifest repo details to Jenkins
-     N.B: Add one more stage to your Jenkins file which is to trigger CD pipeline
+     N.B: Add one more stage to your Jenkins file which is to trigger CD pipeline Create Jenkinsfile on the manifest repo to handle the CD part

 13 ) $ kubectl get svc
 ============================================================= Cleanup =============================================================